jessepav/lacygoill-wiki-backup/vim/feature_request.md

    - ...

-The issue is specific to Vim.
-In Nvim, you can "fix" it by making sure that the `pum` item is in the value of `'wop'`.

 ## a folded line outside the text

 `Folded`  controls the  color  of a  folded  line;  maybe it  would  be nice  to